True Ghost Stories: 300 Bodies in a Georgia Barn, a Dogman at the Sliding Glass Door, and a Hostel Earthquake Nobody Felt

-Theme Music: Sexy Sax by Cool Cascade
+Theme music is Sexy Sax by Cool Cascade.

 [00:00:06] And then maybe an hour later, I hear, it's really loud, tackling.